tonyjurg/Nestle1904GBI/docs/features/home.md

-# Features for Nestle1904GBI Text-Fabric Corpus (by type)
+# Features for Nestle1904GBI Text-Fabric Corpus (by feature type)
 ###### Features per: [`Word`](wordnodefeatures.md#readme) [`Phrase`](phrasenodefeatures.md#readme) [`Clause`](clausenodefeatures.md#readme) [`Sentence`](sentencenodefeatures.md#readme) [`Verse`](versenodefeatures.md#readme) [`Chapter`](chapternodefeatures.md#readme) [`Book`](booknodefeatures.md#readme)

 This is the key to the meaning of the features of the